waku-org/js-waku/guides/reactjs-relay.md

 # Setup

-Create a new react app:
+Create a new React app:

 ```shell
 npx create-react-app min-react-js-chat